gemmaellis16/memory_game/README.md

     - There will also be a contact tool at the footer of the page.

-* As a user, I want to know what yoga is and what are it's [benefits](screenshots/benefits.png).
+* As a user, I want it to be simple and fun

+ - Attractive colours, buttons and sounds.

+ - Not too many colours and not too much content.

 * **Returning Visitor Goals**

-* As a user, I want to find the best way to get into [contact](screenshots/contact.png) with the studio with any questions I may have.

-    - The navigation bar clearly highlights the 'Contact page'.

-    - Here, they can fill out the form on the page (but I have not linked it to anything as this out of the scope of the MS1 project).

-    - There is also the direct [phone number or email](screenshots/email.png) of the studio (fictional).

-    - The [footer](screenshots/footer.png) contains links to Facebook, Twitter and Instagram (to the main pages of the social media homepages and not to the teachers own account due to privacy purposes).

-* As a user, I want to find out the [membership](screenshots/prices.png) options
+* As a user, I want to see the score.

-    - In the classes page [prices](screenshots/prices.png) are clearly labelled for the visitor to view.
+    - The score gives feedback to see if they can beat it.

-* As a user, I want to find out what days and times the [yoga](screenshots/timetable.png) sessions are on.
+* As a user, I want to see the contact info.

+    - This will be at the foot of the page.

 [Back to top](#table-of-contents)